Twelve celebrities will be getting their skates on next year when Dancing On Ice returns.

 Having undergone surgery and now ready for her new challenge, she said: “At the moment no nerves.
 I’m excited more than anything.”

-Bourret, 47, is best known for her successful modelling career, but also has several film, theatre and television appearances to her name, as well as a lingerie and home brand.
+Bourret, 47, is best known for her successful modelling career, and she also has several film, theatre and television appearances to her name, as well as a lingerie and home brand.

 – Trisha Goddard